uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 One factor is frame rate, if your add too much to your scene the frame rate will drop.
 This will cause a delay between moving in the real world and your view in the virtual world.
 Even a tiny delay will be uncomfortable.

-The other factor is motion, although you want to be able to move your character around, if you are standing still in the real world, but your virutal character is running the discrepency can be uncomfortable.
+The other factor is motion, although you want to be able to move your character around, if you are standing still in the real world, but your virtual character is running the discrepancy can be uncomfortable.

 Meta have come up with useful guidelines that you may want to consider: